The Gun Permit Process in New Jersey

 Similar to firearms purchasing permits, those seeking carry permits must submit an Application for Permit to Carry a Handgun to the Chief of Police at their local police department or to the Superintendent of the New Jersey State Police.
 You must also provide three endorsements from reputable citizens, whom you have known for at least three years, and can attest to your good character.

 In order to obtain a permit to carry a handgun, you must provide documentation that validates your familiarity with safe handling and use of firearms.
-You must also submit a formal letter explaining your “justifiable need” for a handgun.
+Previously, you were also required to also submit a formal letter explaining your “justifiable need” for a handgun.
+New Jersey no longer requires justifiable need for carry permits.
 (For additional information about Carry Permit requirements, see our Gun Carry Permit Page).
 The carry permit application process also requires fingerprinting with the initial application and upon renewal, which is required every 2 years.

 After your completed application is submitted, the local or state police will have 60 days to issue a response in the form of an approval or denial.
 If your application is not approved or denied within the 60-day window, it is assumed to be approved, unless you agree to an extension in writing.
 If your application is approved in the police review phase, you must then present your application to a judge in the Superior Court in the county in which you reside for final approval.
 Since New Jersey is a “may issue” state, authorities in both law enforcement and the judicial branch have significant discretion to determine whether or not you are eligible for a permit to carry a handgun.